The UX Design Reality: You Are Not a Researcher, You Are a UI Factory

 What Changed

-- December 22, 2025: Initial publication with baseline market framing and trade-off analysis.
+- December 22, 2025: Initial publication of this career reality checks career reality check with market framing, salary benchmarks, and trade-off analysis for Indian professionals.

 Sources